KieranCG/Project3-Cookbook/README.md

 ### Design

+#### Data Schema

+The Cookbook application utilizes a relational database to store recipe and category information.
+Below is an overview of the data schema:

+##### Category Table

+- **id**: An auto-incremented integer serving as the primary key for each category.
+- **category_name**: A string field representing the name of the category.
+It is unique and cannot be null.

+##### Recipe Table

+- **id**: An auto-incremented integer serving as the primary key for each recipe.
+- **recipe_name**: A string field representing the name of the recipe.
+It cannot be null.
+- **description**: A text field containing a description of the recipe.
+It cannot be null.
+- **instructions**: A text field containing the cooking instructions for the recipe.
+It cannot be null.
+- **servings**: An integer field representing the number of servings the recipe yields.
+It cannot be null.
+- **prep_time**: An optional integer field representing the preparation time for the recipe in minutes.
+- **cook_time**: An optional integer field representing the cooking time for the recipe in minutes.
+- **total_time**: An optional integer field representing the total time required to prepare and cook the recipe in minutes.
+- **category_id**: An integer field serving as a foreign key referencing the id field of the Category table.
+It cannot be null, and it is set to cascade delete.

 #### Agile Project Development

 The development of the Cookbook app follows an Agile project development lifecycle.
 Agile principles have been applied to promote flexibility and iterative improvements throughout the development process.